gboehl/projectlib/README.md

-# Companion Codes
+# Project Codes

 The full papers can be found on my website: [gregorboehl.com](gregorboehl.com)

-This repo contains the codes for
+This repo contains the *.yaml* for several projects and non-projects (in the `yamls` folds) and the codes for

 1. mp_spec: Monetary Policy and Speculative Stock Markets

-The folders are each self-contained and the code is modified such that you can run it directly from within a folder that contains all the files, i.e. via command line:

-E.g: `python coef.py`
+2. re_chaos: On the Evolutionary Fitness of Rationality

 The simulation code is written in Python.
 Although I used Python version 3.7+ the code should be backwards compatible and also run under Python 2.7 (not tested).
-I did not test any of the code under Windows of Mac OS.
+I also didn't do any testing under Windows or Mac OS.

 ## mp_spec
 ### Codes for "Monetary Policy and Speculative Stock Markets"